Awesome Rhyming Riddles with Answers for Kids

 I am clever, quick and cunning,

-have a bushy tail and fur of bright red.
+with a bushy tail and fur of bright red.

 in forest I roam, in caves I make bed.